FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 This can have significant financial and legal consequences, even when there is no substantial evidence in the case.
 However, a dash camera can show exactly what the driver did or did not do leading up to the accident, as well as after the collision.

 This footage can be crucial in finding fault liability.
-It can also help with the process of completing an insurance claim faster and more accurately as well.
+It can also help with the process of completing a truck fleet insurance claim faster and more accurately.
 Video footage from dash cams will block the chance of a sudden premium increase as well.

 Fleet companies and their insurance providers could end up spending a lot of money defending their position in the aftermath of an accident.
 Inherently, mounting a defense is often very expensive.